edkempe/Marian/CHAT_START.md

 ## End of Session
 1. Update NEXT_SESSION.md
+2. Run pre-commit hooks on changes
-2. Commit all changes with clear messages
+3. Commit with clear messages
-3. Push to remote repository
+4. Push to remote repository
-4. Document any new tasks in BACKLOG.md
+5. Document any new tasks in BACKLOG.md

 ## Common Commands
 ```bash